jexxa-projects/JexxaTutorials/BookStore/README.md

 ### A note on implementing DDD patterns

-*   `ValueObject` and `DomainEvent`: Are immutable and compared based on their internal values
+*   `ValueObject` and `DomainEvent`: Are implemented using Java records due to following reasons.
+    *   They are immutable and compared based on their internal values.
     *   They must not have setter methods.
 So all fields should be final.
-    *   They must provide a valid implementation of equals() and hashcode()
+    *   They must provide a valid implementation of equals() and hashcode().
-    *   They include no business logic, but they have to validate their input data
+    *   They must not include any business logic, but they can validate their input data.

 *   `Aggregate`: Is identified by a unique `AggregateID` which is a `ValueObject`
     *   `Book` uses an `ISBN13` object